Policies, Terms & Conditions

-- Payment Timing: Payment for all registrations, sponsorships, and exhibit space bookings must be received by the CFA in full prior to the event.
+- Payment Timing: Payment for all registrations, sponsorships, and exhibit space bookings must be received by the CFA in full at time of booking.

 - First-Come, First-Served: Booth assignments are on a first-come, first-served basis.

 - Condition of Membership in Good Standing: All CFA member event participants must be in good financial standing with the Canadian Franchise Association (CFA).
 The CFA has the right to exclude companies and individuals with outstanding account balances.
-All registrations, sponsorships, and exhibit space bookings must be paid in full prior to the event.
+All registrations, sponsorships, exhibit space, as well as membership renewal, must be paid in full at time of booking.

 - Late Bookings: Bookings made within 5 business days of the event may be subject to pay a late booking administration fee.